 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-This garlic shrimp Alfredo recipe is so quick and simple to prepare.
+Pasta: This garlic shrimp Alfredo recipe is so quick and simple to prepare.
 You’re going to look like a pro, but you’re not even going to break a sweat doing it.

 To start, get a big pot of water boiling and cook up your fettuccine.
+While the pasta is cooking, we’ll move on to the next step.

-We’re seasoning the shrimp with paprika, garlic, salt, and pepper.
+Start by melting some butter in your skillet and seasoning the shrimp with paprika, garlic, salt, and pepper.
 Easy stuff here, but big flavor!
 I bet some Tony’s Creole seasoning would be amazing too if you wanted some Cajun flair!

 The shrimp only takes about 5 minutes, which I love.
 Much faster than cooking up chicken, right?